brunodb3/hololabs-take-home/README.md

 - added a reset camera button
 - updated README and cleaned up some files, adding some useful #region comments

 There is a reported error with "CPU", I couldn't figure out what's causing it.
 It could be an issue with Firefox or something else.
-Either way, the functionality still works
+Doesn't seem to happen on a HTTPS site (deployed on Vercel).

 End time: 02:00PM